 How to book a parcel pickup with Sendle

 - Click Send a parcel.

-- Fill in your contact info as well as the details about the parcel you’re about to send.
+- Fill in your contact info as well as the details of the parcel you’re about to send.

 - Under How do you want to send your parcel?
 Choose Pick up my parcel, then pick a date from the drop down menu.